-Select REGISTER for the CITI courses and you will be prompted on how to register for the on-line training.
-Complete the registration form and be sure to select SUNY - Buffalo State from the institutional affiliation drop down box.
+Select REGISTER and enter SUNY - Buffalo State under Select Your Organization Affiliation.
+Check boxes and click Continue To Create Your CITI Program Username/Password.
 Be sure to use your Buffalo State email when registering.
 The successful completion of this step will bring you to the Learner’s Menu.

 Learners will need to select the "add a course or update my learner groups" link from the Main Menu and select the appropriate question/option in order to enroll in the course.